-Rice seeds (cv.
-BPT 5204 and ISM) were surfaced sterilized with 70% ethanol for 1 min followed by 0.2% HgCl2 solution for 2 min and rinsed three times with sterile distilled water.
+The surface of the cultivar of rice seeds (cv.
+BPT 5204 and ISM) were sterilized with 70% ethanol for 1 min followed by 0.2% HgCl2 solution for 2 min and rinsed three times with sterile distilled water.
 The actively growing bacterial cultures on N-free Rennie's broth were pelleted, washed and suspended in phosphate-buffered saline (PBS) buffer to obatain a final cell concentration of 1×10^8 cells/ ml.
-The seeds were soaked overnight in the PBS buffer containing bacterial inoculum.
-The seeds soaked in the PBS buffer without culture was served as uninoculated control.
+The seeds were soaked overnight in the PBS buffer containing the bacterial inoculum.
+Seeds soaked in the PBS buffer without any culture was the control.